The Long and Winding Road: Inspiration

 Coastline of the Kintyre peninsula, where McCartney's farm High Park is situated.
-He said he drew inspiration from "the calm beauty of Scotland" when writing the song.
+"The Long and Winding Road" was composed there.

-Paul McCartney said he came up with the title "The Long and Winding Road" during one of his first visits to his property High Park Farm, near Campbeltown in Scotland, which he purchased in June 1966.
+Paul McCartney said he came up with the title The Long and Winding Road during an early visit to his property High Park Farm, near Campbeltown, Scotland, which he bought in 1966.
 The phrase was inspired by the sight of a road "stretching up into the hills" in the remote Highlands surroundings of lochs and distant mountains.
 (Note: According to Beatles biographer Steve Turner, the road was most likely the B842.)
-He wrote the song at his farm in 1968, inspired by the growing tension among the Beatles.
+Two years later, he recalls in his Lyrics, this image incarnated as a song.
+It was inspired by the growing tension among the Beatles.
 Based on other comments McCartney has made, author Howard Sounes writes, the lyrics can be seen as McCartney expressing his anguish at the direction of his personal life, as well as a nostalgic look back at the Beatles' history.

 McCartney recalled: "I just sat down at my piano in Scotland, started playing and came up with that song, imagining it was going to be done by someone like Ray Charles.
 I have always found inspiration in the calm beauty of Scotland and again it proved the place where I found inspiration."

-Once back in London, McCartney recorded a demo version of "The Long and Winding Road" during one of the recording sessions for The Beatles.
-Later, he offered the song to Tom Jones on the condition that the singer release it as his next single.
-In Jones' recollection, he was forced to turn it down since his record company were about to issue "Without Love" as a single.
+John Lennon said in 1980: "Paul had a little spurt just before we split.
+I think the shock of Yoko Ono and what was happening gave him a creative spurt including 'Let It Be' and 'The Long and Winding Road,' 'cause that was the last gasp from him."
+While McCartney penned the song, it is credited to the Lennon–McCartney partnership.

+Composition

+The secrets of [McCartney's] success are to be found in the manner in which novel approaches to form and harmonic structure underscore the emotional core of the song, and belie whatever curbside surface clichés it has which may initially turn you off.